garrett-lam/garrett-lam.github.io/README.md

-# Garrett Lam's Bioinformatics Projects
+# Bioinformatics Projects

--
+This repository contains my portfolio of bioinformatics projects completed for academic, professional, and self-learning purposes.